-The Jade Museum, or Museo del Jade, is a distinct building of postmodern design located in the center of Costa Rica’s capital, San Jose.
-Founded in 1977 by Marco Fidel Tristán Castro, the building itself was originally designed to resemble a block of uncut raw jade.
+The Costa Rica Jade Museum is located in a distinct building of post modern design in the center of San Jose.
+Founded in 1977 by Marco Fidel Tristán Castro, it houses a collection of archeology, art, ethnography and numismatics.

 The building itself was originally built by the government as a way to stave off the loss of national treasures through tomb raiding.
 During the 1970’s, there was a mad rush by people all over the world to add rare artifacts into their private collections, and this included Costa Rica’s many Pre-Columbian artifacts.

 This was such a huge problem that the government of Costa Rica was forced to pass a law prohibiting the purchase of these artifacts within the country.

 In an effort to protect and house any artifacts seized from these illegal purchases or found on archaeological sites, they were given to the Instituto Nacional de Seguros for safe-keeping.